celaut-project/celaut-architecture/README.md

 ### Payment systems

-Payment systems allow for the transfer of value between entities in *Cel-aut*.
+Payment systems allow for the transfer of value between entities in *Celaut*.
 Here are some possible types:

 #### License Smart Contracts